 One of the best things about kayaking is that it offers unique access to experience some of the world’s most picturesque and arresting environments.
 Indeed, wherever there is a body of water, there is the potential to explore it with a kayak.
 Canals are no different and are, in fact, perfect for kayaking.
-With canal kayaking you can paddle unique waterways that span both urban and rural landscapes for the best of both worlds.

 - Why canals are ideal for kayaks

 - Some examples of the best canals to kayak on in the US, Canada & UK

 - Why kayaking is the ideal way to explore canal networks

 - Permit and license requirements for canal kayaking

 - Keeping safe when kayaking on a canals

 - The ideal gear you need for canal kayaking